buildingSMART/BCF-API/README.md

 default (i.e unless overridden by specific comments).
 The available actions include:

 * *update* - The ability to update the comment (see [4.4.4 PUT Comment Service](#444-put-comment-service))

-#### 4.1.5.4 Viewpoint

-The 'viewpoint_actions' entry in the project extensions defines what actions are allowed to be performed at the viewpoint level by default (i.e. unless overridden by specific viewpoints).
-The available actions include:

-* *update* - The ability to update the viewpoint (see [4.5.4 PUT Viewpoint Service](#454-put-viewpoint-service))
-* *updateBitmap* - The ability to update the bitmap for the viewpoint (see [4.5.8 PUT Viewpoint Bitmap Service](#458-put-viewpoint-bitmap-service))
-* *updateSnapshot* - The ability to update the snapshot for the viewpoint (see [4.5.6 PUT Viewpoint Snapshot Service](#456-put-viewpoint-snapshot-service))
-* *updateComponent* - The ability to update the component for the viewpoint (see [4.6.2 PUT Components Service](#462-put-components-service))

 ---------